cns-iu/xmacroscope/documentation/structure.md

 # Project structure

-## Lerna
-TODO: Description of how the project is organized into packages with Lerna.
+The xMacroscope system is divided into several packages that handle individual aspects of the experience.

+The overall system is run from npm scripts in the root [package.json](https://github.com/cns-iu/xmacroscope/blob/master/package.json)

 ## Packages

- - **aisl**- CNS client application for the Run experience
+ - **client-mav**- Angular client application for the Make a Visualization exhibit component
- - **aisl-api**- GraphQL API for the Run experience
- - **client-run**- SMM client application for the run experience
+ - **client-run**- React client application for signup, exhibit state management, and audio playback.
  - **server-graphql**- Central server for GraphQL system and database interface
+ - **website**- Source code for the [xMacroscope.org](https://www.xmacroscope.org/) website.